adugast/seashell/README.md

 $>cmake ..
 ```

-Finally, use make to compile the sources and so generate the binary (from the build directory):
+Finally, use make to compile the sources and so generate the binary (still from the build directory):
 ```
 $>make
 ```